Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Methods

 \subsection{Simulations}

 Our simulations were performed as part of the Feedback in Realistic Environments (FIRE) project\footnote{\url{http://fire.northwestern.edu}} and specifically use the FIRE-2 set of feedback prescriptions \citep{Hopkins2018FIRE-2Formation}.
 In short, the simulations use the code {\texttt{GIZMO}}\footnote{\url{http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html}}, with hydrodynamics solved using the mesh-free Lagrangian Godunov ``MFM'' method.
 The runs include cooling and heating from a uniform, evolving ionizing background \citep{2009ApJ...703.1416F} and local stellar sources from $T\sim10-10^{10}\,$K; star formation occurs in locally self-gravitating, dense, self-shielding, molecular, Jeans unstable gas.
-Simulations also include feedback from OB \&\ AGB mass-loss, SNe Ia \&\ II, and multi-wavelength photo-heating and radiation pressure with inputs taken directly from stellar evolution models.
+Simulations also include feedback from OB \& AGB mass-loss, SNe Ia \& II, and multi-wavelength photo-heating and radiation pressure with inputs taken directly from stellar evolution models.

 In this paper, we analyze the 3D geometry of 13 simulated galaxies, all of which reach a mass similar to that of the Milky Way at $z=0$.
 Seven of these are part of the Latte suite \citep{wetzel2016reconciling,garrison-kimmel2017not-so-lumpy,hopkins2017anisotropic,garrison-kimmel2019the-local} and six are part of the ``ELVIS on FIRE" project, which were simulated in pairs similar to the Milky Way and M31 \citep{garrison-kimmel2019the-local,garrison-kimmel2019star}.
 Other than the ELVIS runs being associated with Local-Group like pairs, the main difference is that the Latte suite is run with initial baryonic particle masses $\sim 7000$ $M_\odot$ that are about twice as large as those in the ELVIS suite, $\sim 3500$ $M_\odot$.
+There were no pre-conditions on the Latte suite zooms other than $z=0$ mass selection.
+Given that they were chosen to live in Local-group type environments, the ELVIS runs are likely slightly over-dense compared to the average system of that mass.
 More details of these simulations can be found in the associated references above.